Rice-fzw/C--_Compiler_Project/README.md

 ### Development environment: Docker

 - ###### csc3002-dev-environment.tar includes the official Linux image of Docker, and downloads tools such as bison, llvm, cmakes, etc., and pulls them from Docker
+- You can visit [the official website of Docker](https://docs.docker.com/get-started/get-docker/) to install Docker.
+After installation, you may need to restart your system.

 ### Setup Development Environment